danubie/Ironscripter/ObjectAge/README.md

 - Name of a property to be checked
 - InputObject parameter
 - via pipeline
-  - how to the date properties by propertyname?
+  - there are a lot of flavours of property names
+  - allow some common one by alias

 ## The first solution
 ### Design decisions
 - go with a pipeline design
   This would make it easy to handle objects of any kind in a really powershelly way.
-- rely on the fact, that the properties used to be tracked can be converted into `datetime`
+- assume  the properties to be tracked can be converted into `datetime`
 - keep the property names of the create/modify date attributes on output

-### Implementation
+### Implementation (simplified)
 The framework consists of a "08/15" design of a function accepting an array of (untyped) objects by parameter as well as by pipeline

     function Get-ObjectAge {